NLESC-JCER/run-cpp-on-web/js-webapp/README.md

 ```
 File: _cli.cpp_.

-It can be compiled with:
+Our command line program can be compiled with:

 ```shell
 g++ -o cli.exe cli.cpp newtonraphson.cpp